awsdocs/aws-greengrass-developer-guide/doc_source/bulk-deploy-cli.md

    + `Completed`\.
 The bulk deployment execution has finished processing all records\.
    + `Stopping`\.
 The bulk deployment execution has received a command to stop and will terminate shortly\.
 You can't start a new bulk deployment while a previous deployment is in the `Stopping` state\.
    + `Stopped`\.
 The bulk deployment execution has been manually stopped\.
    + `Failed`\.
 The bulk deployment execution has encountered an error and terminated\.
-Error details can be found in the `ErrorDetails` field\.
+You can find error details in the `ErrorDetails` field\.

     The JSON payload also includes statistical information about the progress of the bulk deployment\.
 You can use this information to determine how many groups have been processed and how many have failed\.
 The statistical information includes:
    +  `RecordsProcessed`: The number of group records that were attempted\.